thorstenhater/nmlcc/README.md

 - `-v/--verbose`: Provide more output, defaults to warnings only, `-v` escalates to `INFO` and `-vv` to `TRACE`.
+- `--ions`: Comma separated list of ion species to consider as given in the simulator, but does not allow for adding new species (for that use the `<species>` tag).
+The default is _Arbor's_ list of ions Calcium Ca 2+, Sodium Na 1+, and Potassium K 1+.
+NeuroML2 defaults to just Ca and Na, so if you are trying to port an NML2 model 1:1 pass `--ions='na,ca'`.
+All ion names will be turned into lowercase.

 ## Generate `NMODL` from NeuroML2 Dynamics